Xavian Stapleton: Early life and high school

-As a senior, Stapleton averaged 20.9 points and 8.8 rebounds per game, garnering first-team all-state honors and a spot in The Clarion-Ledgers Dandy Dozen, which recognized the 12 best players in Mississippi.
+As a senior, Stapleton averaged 20.9 points and 8.8 rebounds per game, garnering first-team all-state honors and a spot in The Clarion-Ledgers Dandy Dozen, which recognized the 12 best high school players in Mississippi.
 He was also rated the second-best player in the state by Mississippi Hoop Report.
 Stapleton led Madison Central to a 28–4 record and a state semifinals appearance, scoring a team-high 16 points in a 44–40 loss to eventual state champion Gulfport.
-He was invited to play in the Mississippi-Alabama All-Star Classic, where he teamed up with Devin Booker on the Mississippi all-stars.
-Stapleton notched 11 points and a team-high eight rebounds in a 90–83 loss to the Alabama all-stars.
+He was invited to play in the Mississippi-Alabama All-Star Classic, where he teamed up with Devin Booker on the Mississippi All-Stars.
+Stapleton notched 11 points and a team-high eight rebounds in a 90–83 loss to the Alabama All-Stars.
 He also played on the Amateur Athletic Union circuit for the Jackson Tigers.
-Stapleton was named by Quinndary Weatherspoon as the toughest opponent he faced in high school.
+Stapleton was named by future NBA player Quinndary Weatherspoon as the toughest opponent he faced in high school.

 Stapleton was only lightly recruited by NCAA Division I programs and unranked by major recruiting services.
-He committed to playing college basketball for Louisiana Tech alongside high school teammate Joniah White, signing his National Letter of Intent on November 13, 2013 – the first day recruits could sign with schools.
+He committed to playing college basketball for Louisiana Tech, signing his National Letter of Intent on November 13, 2013 – the first day recruits could sign with schools.

 College career

 Louisiana Tech

 As a freshman in 2014–15, Stapleton played in all 36 games, making one start, averaging 6.7 points and 2.1 rebounds per game while shooting 41.3 percent from the field.
 He also ranked second on the team with 23 blocks and was described by The Clarion-Ledger as "the Bulldogs' top threat coming off the bench".
 On December 18, 2014, Stapleton scored a season-high 18 points, including five three-pointers, in just 12 minutes during a 79–54 victory over Nicholls State, with head coach Mike White saying he made "a pretty good argument for more playing time" with his performance.
 He earned Conference USA Freshman of the Week honors the following month after posting 16 points and 17 points in wins over Southern Arkansas and Southern Miss, respectively.
 On February 7, 2015, Stapleton led his team with 18 points – matching his season-high – along with four steals in a 73–62 victory over Middle Tennessee.
 He earned his first career start in Louisiana Tech's next game against Florida Atlantic.
-In the regular season finale, a 72–61 win over Southern Miss on March 5, Stapleton scored a "thunderous" one-handed alley-oop dunk off a pass from Raheem Appleby.
+In the regular season finale, a 72–61 win over Southern Miss on March 5, Stapleton scored what was described by The News-Star as a "thunderous" one-handed alley-oop dunk off a pass from Raheem Appleby.
 It was chosen as the top play of the day by both ESPN and Fox Sports.
-The Bulldogs won their first outright conference regular-season title since 1999 and were invited to the National Invitation Tournament, where they were eliminated in the quarterfinals by Temple.
+The Bulldogs won their first outright conference regular-season title since 1999 and were invited to the National Invitation Tournament (NIT), where they lost in the quarterfinals to Temple.